 \section{Introduction}

 The study of Hamiltonian cycles is one of the essential topics of Graph Theory.
 In the present paper, we study sufficient degree conditions for a hypergraph to be Hamiltonian, in both uniform and non-uniform cases.
 We call a hypergraph Hamiltonian if there is a Berge cycle containing all of the vertices of the hypergraph as defining vertices.
-Note that it is natural to follow the definition of Berge for cycles in hypergraphs.
-Since there is a one-to-one correspondence between Berge cycles of the hypergraph and cycles in the incidence bipartite graph of the hypergraph.
-For a hypergraph $\h$ consider incidence bipartite graph $G(A,B)$, where vertices from $A$ in $G$ represent vertices of $\h$ and vertices from $B$ represent hyperedges of $\h$.
-A vertex $a$ from $A$ is adjacent with a vertex $b$ from $B$ in $G$ if and only if the corresponding vertex of $a$ in $\h$ is contained in the corresponding hyperedge of $b$ in $\h$.
+Note that it is natural to follow the definition of Berge for cycles in hypergraphs since there is a one-to-one correspondence between Berge cycles of the hypergraph and cycles in the incidence bipartite graph of the hypergraph.
+For a hypergraph $\h$ consider the incidence bipartite graph $G(A, B)$, where the vertices in $A$ represent vertices of $\h$ and the vertices in $B$ represent hyperedges of $\h$.
+A vertex $a \in A$ is adjacent with a vertex $b \in B$ in $G$ if and only if the vertex in $\h$ corresponding to $a$ is contained in the hyperedge corresponding to $b$ in $\h$.
 There is a one-to-one correspondence between cycles in $G$ and Berge cycles of $\h$.
 The corresponding cycle in $G$ of a Hamiltonian Berge cycle in $\h$ is a cycle containing all vertices of the set $A$.
-Note that, incidence bipartite graphs of simple hypergraphs have an extra condition- the neighborhoods of any two vertices representing different hyperedges of the hypergraph are distinct.
-While the topic of searching for cycles covering a color class for the class of all bipartite graphs is an interesting and active topic of research see \cite{jackson1981cycles, jackson1985long, kostochka2020super, kostochka2020conditions,kostochka2020longest}, in this paper, we study simple hypergraphs only.

-In the coming subsections, we present the motivation of this work and introduce some necessary definitions and notions.
+In~\cite{jackson1981cycles, jackson1985long, kostochka2020super, kostochka2020conditions,kostochka2022longest} is related work on cycles covering color classes in bipartite graphs.
+In the coming subsections, we present the motivation for this work and introduce some necessary definitions and notions.